-Originally added as part of the February 60fps PS4 Pro update, Timed Quests have you perform combat or fishing activities, and introduces the powerful Afrosword weapon (with a staggering 503 attack) inspired by Afrojack as a prize.
+Originally added as part of the February 60fps PS4 Pro update, Timed Quests have you perform combat activities, and introduces the powerful Afrosword weapon (with a staggering 503 attack) inspired by Afrojack as a prize.

 How Final Fantasy 15's Timed Quests now work

 Originally launched as a competitive online event, Timed Quests no longer offer leaderboard functionality or new updates, but can still be completed each day to unlock unique rewards.